rsdoiel/antenna/socal_north.md

 date: 2023-10-15, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated Oct.
+15 at 10:57 p.m.</em>
 The Bruins kicked off a series of five consecutive dual meets with a win over the Cougars.
-No. 23 UCLA swim and dive (1-0, 1-0 Pac-12) defeated Washington State (0-1, 0-1) by a score of 153-109 on Friday.

 <https://dailybruin.com/2023/10/14/ucla-swim-and-dive-defeats-washington-state-as-4-swimmers-make-top-6-in-points/>